 The Travels of Marco Polo, published circa 1300, was co-authored by a romance writer named Rustichello da Pisa, who probably got called Rusty for short.
 After having the bad fortune of being thrown in jail, Rusty then had the good fortune of being placed in the same cell as Marco.
-I’m guessing the sudden preponderance of downtime inside a confined space was rather difficult for the great explorer, so he assuaged himself by recounting his adventures through Asia to his cellmate and scribe, thereby galvanizing a literary collaboration that deepened the geographical and cultural awareness of European readers.
+I’m guessing the sudden preponderance of downtime inside a confined space was rather difficult for the great explorer, so he assuaged himself by recounting his adventures through Asia to his cellmate turned scribe, thereby galvanizing a literary collaboration that deepened the geographical and cultural awareness of European readers.
 Naturally, I can’t help wondering whether the jailhouse tradition of being gay for the stay was observed, and if so, were there other collaborations of a more physical sort?

 Conversations with Myself, by Nelson Mandela, is a memoir comprised of diary entries, notes, and letters written under the cruel auspice of a twenty-seven-year sentence handed down to the future South African leader for his role in conspiring to overthrow that country’s apartheid state.
 Mandela’s struggle to lift his people out of their disenfranchised hellscape is candidly portrayed, profoundly moving, and in my unworthy opinion will forever serve as one of history’s best real-life examples of the hero’s journey.